jfmherokiller/HorizonM/README.md

 - off -> static red - HorizonM failed to enter the main loop, it means that it softlocked or crashed during initialization
   - contrib/dev: check rsf permissions
 - anything -> static white - a C++ exception occurred (most likely memory allocation failure)
-- anything -> bright yellow - waiting for wifi availability
+- anything -> bright yellow - `wait4wifi()`, waiting for wifi availability
-- bright yellow -> flashing white and yellow - failed to reinitialize networking (due to a program bug or a failed race condition)
+- bright yellow -> blinking dark yellow - failed to reinitialize networking (due to a program bug or a failed race condition)
 - anything -> blinking dark yellow - `hangmacro()`, indicates a fatal error that didn't crash the process
 - light blue -> rapid flashing red - failed to create the network thread (out of resources)
 - light blue -> green - network thread started, initializing stuff
 - green && pink blink - connection estabilished with HorizonScreen
 - green -> flashing pink&yellow - disconnected, waiting for cleanup
-- flashing pink and yellow -> light blue - successfully disconnected from HorizonScreen
+- flashing pink&yellow -> light blue - successfully disconnected from HorizonScreen
 - anything -> dark blue - HorizonM failed to finalize services, it means that it softlocked or crashed while finalizing services
   - contrib/dev: `SOCU_ShutdownSockets()` may have failed or blocked the main thread